 - It’s March Madness, time, and the NCAA seems to have a lot of endangered species in its bracket.
 Those not yet extirpated from the tournament: Baylor bears, Kentucky and Kansas St Wildcats and Northern Iowa Panthers.
 Lobos, terrapins, grizzlies, owls, bears, and spiders all apparently not covered under the Endangered Species Act.
 Obama should send out an executive order.

-All of you out there with consblog.org as your homepage will be dispirited to learn that, in biodiversity battle, the forces of darkness have brought the fight to the Web.
-The BBC, reporting from CITES in Doha, uncovers online lion cub auctions.
+All of you out online sildenafil there with consblog.org best price cialis generic as your homepage will be dispirited to learn that, in biodiversity battle, sildenafil online the forces of darkness have brought the fight to the natural alternatives to viagra and cialis Web. is cialis a blood thinner The online pharmacy with worldwide delivery BBC, http://cialisonline-online4rx.com/ reporting from CITES in Doha, uncovers online lion cub auctions.
 Lovely.

 Former Secretary of the Interior Stewart Udall passed away over the weekend.
 He did as much as Muir and Roosevelt to create the Myth of Wilderness that inspired so many Americans, helping to enact the Wilderness Act in 1964 and helping to create Redwood National Park, Cape Cod National Seashore, and Point Reyes National Seashore.
 He fought in WWII.
 He led a lawsuit in the late 1970s against the government on behalf of Navajo uranium miners.
 The Udalls are one of the great (perhaps unsung) political clans of the country.
 He was a Great American, and one of my heroes: “Over the long haul of life on this planet, it is the ecologists, and not the bookkeepers of business, who are the ultimate accountants.”